 The Power is in the User

-This week, we’re giving a spotlight to Loren Michaels Harris.
-Loren is dedicated to sharing his story and helping others to do the same.
+Loren Michaels Harris spotlight on Symposium. a dedicated life coach sharing his story and helping others to do the same.
 Everyone has a story and every story needs to be told as the footprint of our lives, according to Loren.
 He is a motivational speaker, coach, mentor, author, producer, and host, all of which help him to share his story.
 He is a Symposium power user and was able to continue using the platform after stay-at-home orders were put in place to keep growing his business.
 We held a Q&A with Loren to get to know him better.

 - What three words best describe you?